 Congratulations to our members who have chosen to share their recent accomplishments!
 This page provides space for SSSP members to share news of recent publications, interviews, awards, fellowships, nominations, grants, promotions/tenure, new jobs, retirement, social activist work, and other personal accomplishments.
 If you wish to post your recent accomplishments, please email firstname.lastname@example.org.

 *Bolded names are current SSSP members.
 Non-members are listed but not bolded.

-**News and Announcements will remain posted for 1 year.
+**News and Announcements will remain posted for 6 months.

 ***Please include any relevant links to publishers, media outlets, and organizations that you wish to share.

 Shaonta’ E. Allen recently published an article, “Is the Black Church Dead?
 Religious Resilience and the Contemporary Functions of Black Christianity.”
 Religions 14(4):1-21.
 (DOI: https://doi.org/10.3390/rel14040460).

 Shaonta’ E. Allen recently published “From “We Shall Overcome” to “We Gon Be Alright:” Assessing Black Liberation Movements Through Music” in Theology and Protest Music, edited by Jonathan Harwell and Heidi Altman.
 MD: Lexington Books/Fortress Academic.

 Sofya Aptekar recently published, Green Card Soldier: Between Model Immigrant and Security Threat (MIT Press).